 Each year the British and Irish Association of Zoos and Aquariums (BIAZA) holds an annual photography competition – The National Zoo Photography Awards.

 Dozens of entries are submitted with shots conveying life within a BIAZA collection, work behind the scenes and wildlife in the wild in connection with the zoo or aquariums conservation work.
+We are delighted to be showcasing some of the best images from the last 5 years - covering amazing photos from zoos and aquariums across the UK.

-The competition is open to all staff and volunteers within BIAZA collections.
+Each year, the competition is open to all staff and volunteers within BIAZA collections.
 Working with animals provides a unique opportunity to really get to know individuals and offers the chance to capture some truly amazing moments.
 Keepers and aquarists hold many hidden talents, often being skilled artists and photographers.
 This competition allows them to show off their creative flare and showcase a remarkable relationship.

 Today, modern zoological establishments are much more than visitor attractions.
 Over 100 zoos and aquariums proudly display the BIAZA logo and are committed to having the highest levels of animal welfare.
 They participate in conservation projects, their discovery and learning programmes are continuously being developed, and they actively contribute to a body of research that will, ultimately, help us to conserve species in the wild.